 - Make clickable areas as large as possible to help those with diminished motor skills navigate and get the information they need.
 For example, it's much easier to click This is a map of North America than it is Map.

-- Label buttons to indicate where it will lead a user.
+- Label buttons and links to indicate where it will lead a user.
 For example, "Read More Discussion Posts" is better than "More."

-- Use a Sans Serif font, because these are generally regarded as easier to read on electronic devices.
+- Use a Sans Serif font because these are generally easier to read on electronic devices.

 - Use Navigation and Page Titles that reflect what's on the page.
 For example, "New information for Members" is better than "What's New."